 The in-memory storage engine doesn’t write data to persistent storage.
 To ensure data durability, you can deploy replica sets that use a combination of the in-memory storage engine and the default persistent storage engine.
 In case of a crash and restart, the nodes using the in-memory storage engine can sync from the nodes using persistent storage.

 The in-memory storage engine is not available for MongoDB Atlas.
 However, you can use NVMe SSD drives that offer more predictable latency than regular hard disk storage.

 Another option is to increase the available RAM on your deployed cluster.
 WiredTiger, MongoDB’s storage engine, will use part of the memory for cache.
 For more information about in-memory use in MongoDB Atlas, check out the dedicated section in the in-memory database article.

 MongoDB has a horizontal scale-out architecture built-in from day one.
 Horizontal scaling is achieved with sharding which allows you to distribute data across multiple nodes.
 Data is partitioned across nodes based on the configured shard key.
+If you decide to refine your shard key, Live Resharding allows you to redistribute your data without downtime.
+Introduced in MongoDB 7.0, shard key advisor commands generate metrics that will help you refine your shard keys.
 Redis Cluster is Redis’s solution for scaling out by sharding data across multiple nodes.